mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/application-deployment/index.md

 ## Deploy the application

-The list of available applications that can be deployed on the attached cluster can be found [in this documentation](../../catalog-applications#workspace-catalog-applications).
+See [workspace catalog applications](../../catalog-applications#workspace-catalog-applications) for the list of available applications that you can deploy on the attached cluster.

 1. Deploy a supported application to [your existing attached cluster](../../../../clusters/attach-cluster/) with an `AppDeployment` resource.

-1. Within the `AppDeployment`, define the `appRef` to specify which `App` will be deployed:
+1. Within the `AppDeployment`, define the `appRef` to specify which `App` to deploy:

     ```yaml
     cat <<EOF | kubectl apply -f -